The federal Civil Code regulates the main aspects of real estate law: property rights, contract law and common leases.

 In a FIIS/GVBF, a licensed manager may be appointed and a yearly compliance questionnaire must be answered and submitted to the tax administration.
 Depending on whether or not an external licensed manager must be appointed, the annual entity maintenance cost can exceed EUR75,000.

-Two types of arrangements can be considered: a personal right (ie, a lease agreement) or a property right (ie, a usufruct right – when the arrangement is limited to a certain use).
+Two types of arrangements can be considered: a personal right (ie, a lease agreement) or a property right (ie, a usufruct right).

 Commercial premises are rented via a common lease or a retail lease.

 The parties are free to negotiate the rent level and the type of rent.
-The most frequent form remains a fixed rent, but hotel businesses and shopping centres also apply variable rent based on turnover subject to a minimum guaranteed rent.
+The most frequent form remains a fixed rent, but hotel businesses and shopping centres also apply variable rent based on turnover, subject to a minimum guaranteed rent.
 Under a retail lease, a rent review mechanism applies.
-No specific measure has been taken in response to the COVID-19 crisis.

 Length of Lease Term